How to make an HTML dropdown select with a searchbox

 <script src="https://cdn.jsdelivr.net/npm/select2@4.1.0-rc.0/dist/js/select2.min.js"></script>

-To manually install Select2 into your website project, download the select2 release of your choice from Github and copy the files in the dist directory to your project.
+To host it locally in your website project, download the Select2 release of your choice from GitHub and copy the files to the dist directory to your project.

 Then in the same way as using from CDN, add the following lines of code in the <head> section of your page.